1. How has technology changed the structure of tents today versus five years ago?

 2. How and why does engineering play a bigger role in developing new styles of tents?

 In Europe, the original TentHall makers had engineers, but the North American industry had few.
 In Europe, the now modern tent industry was born out of a German aircraft manufacture that was prevented from making more aircraft by the rules set up by the allies.
 So, their very advanced aluminum industry was relegated to making window frames until some bright fellows morphed the steel and wood keder system into what we have today.
 The American industry developed out of the covered wagon supply trade.
 No engineers needed.
 So, when we entered the business, knowing nothing about tents, their markets, we just took a blue sky, yet engineering analytical approach.
-Engineering has always played a role in my world, so tents are no exception.
-After all, I am an engineer, I respect the discipline and actually at present have on staff many engineers.
-In our beginning 45 years ago, we would not have developed our first tent had we no desire to make something.
+Engineering has always played a role in my world, so tents were no exception.
+I respect the discipline and actually at present have on staff many engineers, as well as myself.
+In our beginning 45 years ago, we would not have developed our first tent had we no desire to make something, anything.
 Call us little beavers.
-That’s what engineers do.
+That’s what engineers do; we make stuff.
 Then, bit by bit we went deeper, further.
 We were curious about tents.
 Since most of the physical world as we know it, behaves according to natural forces, we figured a tent ought be no different.
 So we set out to purchase software that would help.
-An ambling journey through Europe yielded nothing but what seemed to me obsolete software that we could only lease, that ran only on already obsolete hardware.
+An ambling journey through Europe yielded nothing but what was already obsolete software that we could only lease, that ran only on already old hardware.
 So, we came home, gathered some smart people around, and made our own.
 The investment was big, never-ending, but deeply satisfying and has paid off as we became able to create new structure, modify existing and document the process well.
 Of course our field experience is invaluable, always keeping it real.

-At present we are deeply involved in honing our wind analyses to be as close as possible to real-world experience.
+At present we are intensely involved in honing our wind analyses to be as close as possible to real-world experience.
 Using the latest wind tunnel data and early results indicate we will be able to raise our wind ratings on some structures while lowering reaction forces.
 That may mean a tent user would need less ballast, or fewer stakes to hold his tent in place.
 We display graphs on our drawings so the user can make better decisions based upon local site conditions.
 The benefits should be quite important, especially multiplied over our whole customer base.
 Imagine if half the present ballast is needed.
 The cost saving would be significant on all those tents out there in the world.
 After all, a truly new product lets people do more for less; or lets them do what they could not do before.
 Tentnology, does not make a “me too” tent.

 3. How have the requirements for tents and structures changed and what have you done as a tent manufacturer to meet those requirements?

 The Building codes in many jurisdictions have changed recently with stricter wind load and structural requirements.
 I do not agree with what they’re doing.
 The old ways were just as good in my view, serving the public safety very well.
-But we had already redesigned some of our popular models to meet the more stringent requirements so are prepared and ready to go.
+But we had already redesigned some of our popular models to meet the more stringent requirements so are prepared and ahead in that game.
 We also employ six engineers, three of them Phd’s to meet the demand for engineering support – we have more engineers than sales folk!

 We are also investigating robotics to meet manufacturing demand with precision and advanced quality control.
 Steel welders are easy to find.
 Exotic metal welders are not.
-That how our interest started in robots as they can be employed to weld truss work.
+That’s how our interest started in robots.
+They can be employed to weld truss work.
 And ironically, use of robotics will lead to even more employment with a disproportionate increase in productivity.
 No one wants to weld forever, but a robot will; so long as it is set up, programmed, managed, and supervised by skilled people.

 4. How have tent fabrics evolved?
 Early tents might have been canvas, then vinyl and now it seems sailcloth has gained in popularity?
 Why?
 What are the pros and cons of sailcloth?

 Sailcloth these days, typically means uncoated tightly woven polyester cloth.
 It used to be cotton canvas, and before that cannabis (hemp) cloth … ergo the root of the word canvas.
 I can’t comment of what you call sailcloth as we do not yet use it, but wonder about structural longevity as the material has no PVC protecting those long chain polyester fibers from the sun’s propensity to break them.